martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Working Papers
 -------

-Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa (with Leonardo Arriola and Dominika Koter) (_revise & resubmit_)

 Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border (with Natalie Letsa) (_revise & resubmit_)